 Some people think that writing about fashion is all fun and frivolity, but actually, some items of clothing can be quite controversial.
 Jeans.
 Bathing suits.
 Crop tops.
 Thong underwear.
 These are not the topics of polite conversation.
-Rather, they are often spur intense, heated debates.
+Rather, they often spur intense, heated debates.
 But, arguably, no item of clothing is more controversial, and more universally loathed, than the strapless bra.

 But, unlike thong underwear, the strapless bra doesn’t deserve its bad rap.

 Don’t believe me?
-Ask yourself this.
-How long has it been since you bought a strapless bra.
+Ask yourself this: How long has it been since you bought a strapless bra.

 If your answer is eons ago, and your last one was purchased pre-kids, when everything was happy and perky and you just needed a wee bit of support, then it’s time for an update.
 And an upgrade.
-That sad, threadbare strapless isn’t doing your favorite cocktail dress any favors.
+That sad threadbare strapless isn’t doing your favorite cocktail dress any favors.
 I’m telling you this as your friend.

 1. Decide what you need:

 Start with a good, basic strapless.
 The most versatile is seamless (no lace) style in a nude color.
-If you are large busted, look for a bra with a 3-hook closure in the back and a wider band below the bust.
+If you are large-busted, look for a bra with a 3-hook closure in the back and a wider band below the bust.
 A double 3-hook closure (two rows of hooks) offers even more security and support.
 If you are looking for a second or third strapless, or need a specialty bra for a specific outfit, then you can branch out a little and try strapless, longline, bustier, bodybriefer and even adhesive styles.

 2. Go Shopping

 Head to the nearest decent lingerie retailer.
-Take at least half a dozen styles into the dressing room, at minimum.
+Take at least half a dozen styles into the dressing room, at a minimum.
 Along with that bra fitting expert or a trusted friend.
 If not, you’re going to have to go online.
 Fortunately, the top lingerie retailers have generous shipping and return policies, so you can buy a few styles, try them on in the comfort of home, and return the ones that don’t work.
-I’ve assembled all of the top picks shown here in my Amazon store, or try Figleaves, Bare Necessities or Herroom.
+I’ve assembled all of the top picks shown here in my Lingerie Catalog, or try Figleaves, Bare Necessities or Herroom.